Wild Swimming: The UK’s Best Natural Swim Spots

 A dip in the Lake District's Derwentwater and Ullswater is just what you need!

 Another ideal location for experienced swimmers can be found at Ullswater.
 The National Park's second largest lake, it stretches 7.5 miles long and has multiple entry spots.
 A well-known favourite of these is the Kailpot Crag.
 Just a short walk from Shandwick, down a path encompassed by Pine, Oak and Rowan trees, it sits on deep waters, so you can climb the ledges of the crag and enjoy plunging into the crisp, refreshing depths from a height – perfect for thrill-seekers!
 If you're a confident swimmer, you'll be able to cover a good distance thanks to the length of this particular lake.
 And what's even better, at the end of your water-filled workout, you can treat yourself to a well-deserved hot drink and cake, as the Lake District is full of small, charming coffee shops in its quaint towns and villages.
-Just remember to bring a cosy jumper or tracksuit to change into!
+Just remember to bring a cosy jumper or tracksuit to change into if there's a nip in the air!

 Image